mlte-team/a2it/framework/1_SDMT.md

 - Objective: Ensure that the model is robust to naturally occurring data challenges that it will encounter in the ambient conditions of the system ([Berghoff et al. 2021](https://link.springer.com/chapter/10.1007/978-3-030-79150-6_21)).
 - Metric: Depending on the identified data challenges and the task specific properties, model robustness can be measured by a robustness score across the perturbation parameter space.
 This is a metric that calculates the fraction of correctly identified robust samples in the dataset.
 Reassessing the model accuracy with augmented datasets is also a common metric for robustness ([Berghoff et al. 2021](https://link.springer.com/chapter/10.1007/978-3-030-79150-6_21)).
 - Rationale: Models implemented in a system will experience common data challenges like illumination, motion blue, occlusion, changes in perspective, and weather impacts.
 These perturbations affect the data and can have significant impacts on the quality of the model prediction which must be addressed before deployment ([Russell & Norivg](http://aima.cs.berkeley.edu)).
 For more metrics and information on general robustness, see [this](https://thirdeyedata.io/robustness-measurement-of-machine-learning-models-with-examples-in-python/) blog post.
 - Implementation: Dependent on the identified data challenges; see references section at the bottom of this page for more resources on dataset augmentation.
 The AutoAugment data augmentation policy proposed in ([Yin et. al 2019](https://proceedings.neurips.cc/paper/2019/file/b05b57f6add810d3b7490866d74c0053-Paper.pdf)) is a recommended starting point.
-The ([CheckList](https://homes.cs.washington.edu/~wtshuang/static/papers/2020-acl-checklist.pdf)) paper is also a useful tool to identify necessary capabilities of the model to promote robustness.
+The [Ribeiro et al.](https://homes.cs.washington.edu/~wtshuang/static/papers/2020-acl-checklist.pdf) paper is also a useful tool to identify necessary capabilities of the model to promote robustness.
 For more resources on robustness, see the [robustness section](appendix/appendix_SDMT_s3.md) of the [appendix](appendix/appendix_index.md).

 **Robustness to Adversarial Attack**
 - Objective: Ensure that the model is robust to synthetic manipulation or targeted adversarial attacks ([Hendrycks et al.](https://arxiv.org/pdf/2109.13916.pdf) and [McGraw et al. 2020](https://berryvilleiml.com/docs/ara.pdf)).
-- Metric: There are performance metrics for adversarial robustness ([Buzhinsky et al. 2020](https://arxiv.org/pdf/2003.01993.pdf)) and existing benchmarked adversarial robustness tools such as ([CleverHans](https://github.com/cleverhans-lab/cleverhans), [FoolBox](https://github.com/bethgelab/foolbox), [ART](https://github.com/Trusted-AI/adversarial-robustness-toolbox)) that may be used.
+- Metric: There are performance metrics for adversarial robustness ([Buzhinsky et al. 2020](https://arxiv.org/pdf/2003.01993.pdf)) and existing benchmarked adversarial robustness tools such as [CleverHans](https://github.com/cleverhans-lab/cleverhans), [Foolbox](https://github.com/bethgelab/foolbox), and [ART](https://github.com/Trusted-AI/adversarial-robustness-toolbox) that may be used.
 - Rationale: A model deployed in a system may face different vulnerabilities (data pollution, physical infrastructure, etc.) and attacks (poisoning, extraction, inference, etc.) that can significantly degrade the performance, security, or safety of the model.
-- Implementation: Dependent on the identified adversary most likely course of action (MLCOA) and most dangerous course of action (MDCOA); see the [robustness section](appendix/appendix_SDMT_s3.md) of the [appendix](appendix/appendix_index.md) for more resources on adversarial robustness.
+- Implementation: Dependent on the identified most likely adversarial method of attack and the most dangerous adversarial method of attack; see the [robustness section](appendix/appendix_SDMT_s3.md) of the [appendix](appendix/appendix_index.md) for more resources on adversarial robustness.

 **Robustness to Device-Generated Perturbations**
 - Objective: Ensure that the model and the system are robust to perturbations resulting from devices that are part of the system.
 An example of a device-generated perturbation would be a camera taking unfocused video or pictures, making it impossible for the computer vision model to detect objects.
-- Metric: If sensor redundancy is determined necessary, establish a common representation of the input, and evaluate the system with simulated sensor failures.
-If robustness to single sensor noise is acceptable, determine the most likely sensor degradations and evaluate the mAP to a simulated degraded dataset.
+- Metric: If sensor redundancy is determined to be necessary, establish a common representation of the input and evaluate the system with simulated sensor failures.
+If robustness to single sensor noise is acceptable, determine the most likely sensor degradations and evaluate the mAP on a simulated degraded dataset.
 - Rationale: Models are often evaluated with full sensor availability.
-However, in a safety critical system, unexpected scenarios like sensor degradation or failure must be accounted for.
+However, in a safety-critical system, unexpected scenarios like sensor degradation or failure must be accounted for.
 - Implementation: Depending on the system in which the model will be deployed, an option is to implement sensor redundancy.
-An architecture that uses multiple sensors to perform object detection jointly can provide robustness to sensor failure [Berntsson & Tonderski 2019](https://odr.chalmers.se/bitstream/20.500.12380/300780/1/master-thesis-report_berntsson-tonderski.pdf).
-Alternatively, if typical sensor degradation patterns are known or possible to predict, robustness tests specific to the sensor can be designed.
-[Seals 2019](https://trace.tennessee.edu/cgi/viewcontent.cgi?article=6960&context=utk_gradthes).
-For example, evaluating the mAP of the model against speckle noise, salt and pepper noise, contrast alterations, or Gaussian noise to determine robustness.
+An architecture that uses multiple sensors to perform object detection jointly can provide robustness to sensor failure ([Berntsson & Tonderski 2019](https://odr.chalmers.se/bitstream/20.500.12380/300780/1/master-thesis-report_berntsson-tonderski.pdf)).
+Alternatively, if typical sensor degradation patterns are known or possible to predict, robustness tests specific to the sensor can be designed ([Seals 2019](https://trace.tennessee.edu/cgi/viewcontent.cgi?article=6960&context=utk_gradthes)).
+For example, evaluating the mAP of the model against speckle noise, salt and pepper noise, contrast alterations, or Gaussian noise can be used to determine robustness.

 **Security**
 - Objective: Ensure that the model is insulated to compromise from internal error.
 - Metric: The metric by which security is measured will depend on what risks are most likely for your given model.
 Areas of focus could include adversarial attacks (as described above), reproducibility, overfitting, and output integrity among others.
-See [McGraw et al. 2020](https://berryvilleiml.com/docs/ara.pdf) for a comprehensive list of risks and recommended methods of addressing them.
+See [McGraw et al.](https://berryvilleiml.com/docs/ara.pdf) for a comprehensive list of risks and recommended methods of addressing them.
-- Rationale: A model and the system in which it is encased have numerous risk areas that can be traced back to intrinsic design flaws [McGraw et al. 2020](https://berryvilleiml.com/docs/ara.pdf).
+- Rationale: A model and the system in which it is encased have numerous risk areas that can be traced back to intrinsic design flaws ([McGraw et al. 2020](https://berryvilleiml.com/docs/ara.pdf)).
 - Implementation: Prioritize risks based on your model and system, and address them in order of probability that they occur.

 ### Costs